tronfu/Voron-Mods/Retractable_Probe_Dock/README.md

 ## BOM

 Common:
-* 1 x SG90 12g servo with metal gears, such as this one https://www.amazon.com/dp/B08YY9KLVV
+* 1 x SG90 12g analog servo with metal gears, such as this one https://www.amazon.com/gp/product/B07KYK9N1G/
 * 3 x 22-26 AWG wires at a length that can reach from the servo mounted by the print bed to your MCU
 * 1 x JST XH Connector Plug 3 Position (for connecting to MCU)
 * 1 x MicroFit3 Connector Receptacle 3 Position (for the other end of cable from MCU)